 He could only be perfect.
 He had to be God.
 It was only the blood of Christ that did redeem.

 Remember that God took on this humanity.
 In that glorious union of the Divine with human, was a man with blood.
-Precious blood that came from a perfect life.
+Precious blood came from a perfect life.
 God is imperishable, and the blood price He paid is imperishable.

 That is the better way.
 It is the better inheritance to share with our progeny, and everyone else.